Special Educational Needs & Disabilities (SEND)

 Further information can be found below:

-At such a difficult time, many of us are struggling with our wellbeing and mental health.
-We have been sent a helpful pack of resources which has been created by the Early Intervention team in Child and Adolescent Mental Health Service (CAMHS) in NHS Grampian.
-The pack includes lots of useful information and strategies to support children and young people at this time.
-There is also a list of helpful websites which offer support for a wide range of reasons.
-Click on the links below to access the resources.
+During difficult times, many of us are struggling with our wellbeing and mental health.
+Below you will find a list of helpful websites which offer support for a wide range of reasons.
+Click on the link below to access the resources.

 Additional websites which can provide support: